OverviewBlog

 • Bad debt protection: Many arrangements include credit insurance against customer default

 This approach particularly suits construction companies who prefer to focus entirely on project delivery whilst outsourcing financial administration to specialists.
-Smaller construction firms often find factoring's comprehensive service model reduces administrative burdens and provides access to professional credit management expertise they couldn't otherwise afford.

 Invoice Discounting: Confidential Facility Management